-Once an individual leaves treatment, he or she (or their families) can attend one of many substance use disorder support groups.
+Once an individual leaves treatment, he/she/they (or their families) can attend one of many substance use disorder support groups.
 Alcoholics Anonymous and Narcotics Anonymous in every corner of Broward County to help individuals maintain their sobriety.
 In Coral Springs, the Broward County Human Services Department oversees the local branch of the Broward County Family Success Center.
 In addition to other family resources, the center provides substance abuse counseling and psychotherapy.

 Find Your Rehab Today

 A substance use disorder (SUD) can dismantle your life if left untreated.
 The first step towards recovery is exploring all of your treatment options.
 To learn more about your treatment options, speak with a treatment provider today.